Reporting foreign accounts

-All Belgian residents holding foreign accounts must declare their foreign accounts directly to the Central Point of Contact for accounts and financial contracts (CPC).
-They must do so before or, at the latest, simultaneously with filing their personal income tax return for that year.
-Any subsequent changes to these accounts must also be reported to the CPC by the resident.
+All Belgian residents holding foreign accounts must report these accounts directly to the Central Point of Contact for accounts and financial contracts (CPC).
+They must do so before or, at the latest, when filing their personal income tax return for a given year.
+Any subsequent changes to these accounts must also be reported to the CPC.

-This reporting requirement applies to all foreign accounts of which Belgian residents are holders or co-holders.
+This reporting obligation applies to all foreign accounts held or co-held by Belgian residents.

-Foreign accounts opened in the name of minor children of a Belgian resident must be declared to the CPC by both parents separately.
-This declaration must be made in the name of each of the parents (and not in the name of the minor child).
+A foreign account opened in the name of a minor child of a Belgian resident must be reported to the CPC by both parents separately.
+The declaration should be made in the name of each parent, thus not in the name of the minor child.

-Residents who are only a proxy holder of a foreign account are not required to declare this account to the CPC.
+Belgian residents holding a power of attorney for a foreign account are not required to report the account to the CPC.

 According to the Royal Decree of 13 April 2015, holders of foreign accounts must report the following information to the CPC:

-If the resident is not listed in the National Register, the identification number assigned by the Crossroads Bank for Social Security (the “BIS” number) must be submitted instead;
+If the resident does not appear in the National Register, the number assigned by the Crossroads Bank for Social Security (the so-called “BIS” number) must be submitted instead.

 - for each foreign account:

-- the account number (the IBAN number if it exists);
+- the account number (IBAN, if there is one);

-- the name of the foreign banking, exchange, credit or savings institution;
+- the name of the foreign bank, exchange office or credit or savings institution;

-- the BIC code of this institution, or its full address if it does not have a BIC code;
+- the BIC code of the institution, or its full address if it does not have a BIC code;

 - the country where the account was opened;